pmc5424/opencv-faceid/README.md

-# opencv-faceid
+# Facial Recognition SSO
-A proof of concept of Facial Recogniton-based SSO using OpenCV for Presence Browser.
+A proof of concept of a Facial Recogniton-based SSO for the Presence Browser project using OpenCV and MediaPipe Face Mesh.

-Utilizes Google's Facemesh API to identify faces in a webcam's video feed and then capture an image of their face and its key points.
+Utilizes the MediaPipe Face Mesh API to identify faces in a webcam's video feed and then capture an image of their face and its key points.

-Grayscaled Face Image with Key Points from Facemesh API used for Model Training
+Grayscaled Face Image with Key Points from Face Mesh API used for Model Training

 [![Sample Training Image](https://i.postimg.cc/NjTvZGMn/image.png)](https://postimg.cc/G4cfyCvP)